 - Investment analysis should incorporate ESG factors to the extent that they affect risk and return.

 - Employees, customers, suppliers, governments and the community at large have a vested interest in positive corporate conduct and long-term business performance.

 In making investment decisions and managing our portfolio of companies, we strive to be both principled and pragmatic, taking into account industry norms, corporate performance, competitive issues, regulatory requirements and other factors necessary to put specific issues into a fair and practical context.

 In the context of our investment horizon, Birch Hill aspires to integrate ESG factors into investment management processes, where relevant.
-As stated in our principles above, it is our belief that responsible corporate behaviour with respect to ESG factors can generally have a positive influence on long-term financial performance.
-ESG factors are evaluated, where applicable, in the due diligence process and monitored over the life of the investments.
+As stated in our principles, we believe that responsible corporate behaviour, with respect to ESG factors, can generally have a positive influence on long-term financial performance.
+ESG factors are evaluated, where material to investment decision-making, in the due diligence process and monitored over the life of the investments.

-Birch Hill’s investment strategy and mandate is focused on Canadian companies that generally operate in a strong, transparent regulatory environment that offers protections to a broad range of constituents.
-Birch Hill does not invest in industries with significant ESG challenges, like casinos, tobacco, weapons, natural resource extraction, and other commodity-oriented companies.
+Birch Hill’s investment strategy and mandate is focused on Canadian companies that operate in a strong, transparent regulatory environment that offers protections to a broad range of constituents.
+Birch Hill does not typically invest in industries where significant and inherent adverse ESG issues are known to exist, like casinos, tobacco, weapons, natural resource extraction and other commodity-oriented companies.

 Consistent with our belief that constraints decrease returns and/or increase risk over time, we do not screen or eliminate investments based solely on ESG factors.
 We believe that engagement is the most effective approach through which owners can best effect positive change and enhance long-term financial performance.
 Moreover, we believe engagement is consistent with our mandate to maximize investment returns without undue risk of loss.